Dynamic Spatio-temporal Zero-inflated Poisson Models for Predicting Capelin Distribution in the Barents Sea: Modeling and prediction of capelin distribution in the Barents Sea

-Finally, we compared the prediction performance of the STZIP and its two sub-models, STP and ZIP.
+Finally, we evaluated the performance of spatio-temporal prediction of the DSZIP and its two sub-models, STP and ZIP.
 To this end, we left the dataset in 2019 as a validation set (or test data), and the three models with 20m SST are estimated based on the data from 2014 to 2018.
-By generating 20000 posterior samples after discarding the first 5000 samples, we computed point prediction of the data in 2019.
-The performance of the prediction is evaluated using the mean absolute error (MAE) and two-types of mean absolute percentage error (MAPE) given by
+Using 20000 posterior samples after discarding the first 5000 samples, we generated random samples of counts in 2019 from their predictive distributions, along with the sampling steps in Section~\ref{sec:pred}.
+We then computed the average values of the random samples to get the point prediction.
+The performance of the prediction is evaluated using the mean absolute error (MAE) and two types of mean absolute percentage error (MAPE) given by

 where $m$ is the number of test samples, i.e. $m=499$.
-The results are reported in Table \ref{tab:prediction}, which shows that the STZIP model provides considerably better prediction performance than the others regardless of the three different types of errors.
+The results are reported in Table \ref{tab:prediction}, which shows that the DSZIP model provides considerably better prediction performance than the others regardless of the three different types of errors.